 Recipe tips & tricks

-- How long you need to cook the pumpkin oatmeal will depend on how deep of a dish you use.
+- How long you need to cook this recipe will depend on how deep of a dish you use.
 I spread the recipe among 2 smaller dishes, though you can also use 1 larger 8×8 baking dish if desired.
 You’ll know the oatmeal is done when a toothpick comes out clean.
+As a general rule, the deeper the dish, the longer the bake time.

 - You can use a store bought pumpkin pie spice, OR make your own pumpkin pie spice.
 To make your own, combine 4 tsp cinnamon, 2 tsp ground ginger, 1 tsp cloves, 1/2 tsp nutmeg and use 1 1/2 total tsp for this recipe.